Student Group Funding

 As a Students' Union, we support over 130 student-led groups, delivering a huge breadth of activity on campus and in the local area.
 We recognise that funding from the Union is an important enabler for activity, alongside your membership fees, sponsorship and other sources of income.

-Student Group funding is an opportunity to apply for funding from the Student Activities team, to support student-led projects, initiatives and development within student groups.
-It is available for activities within set criteria, and there are two opportunities to apply in the academic year, to make sure that your group has the opportunity to plan and delivery activity throughout the year.
+Student Group funding is an opportunity to apply for funding from the Communities team, to support student-led projects, initiatives and development within student groups.
+It is available for activities within set criteria, and there are two opportunities to apply in the academic year, to make sure that your group has the opportunity to plan and deliver activity throughout the year.

-The funding doesn’t have to be paid back; and is designed to help your society or sports club develop and meet its objectives by providing funding for things it couldn’t afford otherwise.
+The funding is designed to help your society or sports club develop and meet its objectives by providing funds to support groups with expenditure and other expenses.
 It is designed to supplement the bulk of your funds that will be raised through memberships, sponsorships and fundraising.

 What can be funded?

 Groups should be looking to cover their day to day running costs such as facility hire, instructor fees, etc. using their income from membership.
-You may want to increase your membership price to cover this, or get creative with fun sponsored and fundraising events to make up any gaps.
+You may want to increase your membership price to cover this, or get creative with fundraising events to make up any gaps.

 This funding opportunity is for the additional unforeseen expenses and development opportunities – ways you can take your group to another level and reach new audiences.

-All groups are eligible to apply for Student Group Funding, and there is no limit as to how much you can apply for (but please remember to be reasonable – all 130 groups would like additional funding!)
+All groups are eligible to apply for Student Group Funding, and the limit you can apply for is announced before each window by the Communities Team.
 Not all applications will be successful.
 All applications will be reviewed against set criteria and may be rejected, part-funded or fully funded.
 Your group's existing balance will be taken into account when reviewing your application.

 Funding applied for and not spent that academic year will not be carried over.